k4ji/tracesimulationreceiver/README.md

 The configuration above produces a trace like the one shown below (visualized using Jaeger):
 ![trace sample from jaeger](assets/trace_sample.png)

 ---

-## Configuration

-Refer to the [reference configuration](./reference.yaml) for detailed options, and see the [examples directory](./example) for real-world usage patterns.

----

 ## Use Cases